 One policy that Walt Disney World has stressed with modified Park Hopping is that only guests who book Park Pass reservations for Disney’s Hollywood Studios are eligible to join the Star Wars: Rise of the Resistance virtual queue.
 Given that Park Hopping doesn’t start until 2 pm and the second boarding pass drop time is at 1 pm, this might seem fairly intuitive.
 However, there are so many policies for that attraction that the totality of them can be overwhelming for first-timers.

 In terms of transportation, options are car (yours or rental), ride share (Uber or Lyft), Skyliner gondolas, FriendShip boats, or Disney buses.
-On the days we visited, MagicBands/tickets are scanned only at the buses, which could be because that’s the only direct form of transportation–everything else also transports guests to resorts.
+MagicBands and/or tickets are no longer being scanned at the buses to verify whether guests are eligible to Park Hop, but you should know whether you bought Park Hopper tickets (they cost more!).

 On the transportation front, it’s also worth noting that the EPCOT monorail line is still not in service.

 Back when the return of Park Hopping was announced, we (correctly) speculated that this would be the case due to continuing low usage.
-We further speculated that March 2021 seems like a more realistic timeline given that’s when demand is likely to pick up.
+We further speculated that Late Summer 2021 seems like a more realistic timeline given that’s when demand is likely to pick up.
 Hopefully that proves accurate, too!

 In terms of observations, we haven’t noticed anything particularly noteworthy–yet.